Saab 900: 1993 and 1994 Commemorative Editions

 314 Commemorative Edition 900 Turbo 3-door Hatchback Coupés were made for the U.S. market in 1993.
 All the cars were painted solid black with a tan leather interior and had 5-speed manual transmissions.
 The horsepower was increased to 185 bhp by outfitting the cars with the "red box" APC controller, a 2.8-bar fuel pressure regulator (base turbo was 2.5 bar), and a distributor with enhanced vacuum advance.
 The cars rode on the SPG suspension.
 The interior was further embellished by a walnut dash facia and a leather gear knob and gaiter.
 The wheels were 15" directionals painted medium-gray metallic units with a polished lip.
 Each Commemorative Edition was shipped with a small brass plaque indicating its number in the series.
 The plaques were serialized to indicate its number out of 325.
-However, only 314 were actually built.
-In addition, 15 identically equipped cars were shipped to Canada, and were equipped with metric (kilometer) speedometer instruments.

 500 Commemorative Edition 900T convertibles were delivered to the U.S. market in 1994.
 They were the last 500 classic 900 convertibles to be built.
 They had the same performance modifications as the 1993 Commemorative Edition vehicles with the exception of the lower SPG suspension.
 They all had the 5-speed manual transmission, and came with the same uniquely styled wheels, walnut dash facia, and leather gear knob and gaiter.
 The tan leather interior was further enhanced with black piping, which was exclusive to this model.
 The cars were all painted Nova Black Metallic (another feature exclusive to the 1994 Commemorative Edition) and had tan canvas tops.
 500 identically equipped cars were shipped to Canada but have metric instruments.
 The 1994 CE vehicles did not have a plaque designating or celebrating the series.
 The VIN numbers do however run sequentially which, along with the Ruby, were the only Saab special edition series to do so.